JeffHeon/advent-of-code/2019/README.md

 kotlinc puzzle.kt -include-runtime -d uber.jar
 java -jar uber.jar
 ```

-On the plus side, this allows sharing my _Jeff_ extensions across days.

 **Note: I was using `print` at first, but the line wasn't written.
 I had to changed to `println`**

 ### Environment